Tuesday, March 31, 2015

 2009 ~ Thursday, May 14, "THE GROUP "RAIN"

-After spending a full day with my granddaughter in Montevallo, I went to Huntsville to watch the group RAIN.
+After spending a whole day with my granddaughter in Montevallo, I went to Huntsville to watch the group RAIN.

 My husband and I rode to Huntsville, stopping in Madison at Thomas Pitt for a rib plate and

-Walgreen’s, where we bought five cases of Mountain dews and some domes pills.
+Walmart's, where we bought five cases of Mountain Dews and some domes pills.

-We drove to the Civic Center, parked in the parking deck, we walked to the concert hall and waited for the Rain to begin performing.
+We drove to the Civic Center, parked in the parking deck, walked to the concert hall, and waited for the Rain to begin performing.

-At first, I was not too impressed with the first half of the show, but the last half was great.
+At first, I wasn't too impressed with the first half of the show, but the second half was great.

 RAIN A tribute to the Beatles VBC concert Hall Thu May 14, 2009, 7:30 P.M.